LakeinLove/Mage-The-Awakening/Character Mechanics/Skills/Social/Socialise.md

 _The Socialise [[Skill]] is the art of small talk, polite gestures, and fitting in_
 - It represents your ability to interact with people in a variety of social settings, from dive bars to state dinners
 - It covers dealing with groups of people and behaving with the right balance of sensitivity, friendliness, etiquette, and dignity for the setting
-- A character with a high Socialize is the life of the party, or at least able to meet almost anyone she wishes who is at an event
+- A character with a high Socialise is the life of the party, or at least able to meet almost anyone she wishes who is at an event

 ---